alchemy-fullstack-js-summer-2018/tdd-array-quiz/MAKEUP.md

 that takes an array of words (strings, you can assume valid input) and returns a new array that:

 * Has removed any words than contain the letter `Y` or `y`.
-* Has modified the original word to be a phrase of the format: "Is it <word>?"
+* Has modified the original word to be a phrase of the format: "Is it &lt;word&gt;?"

 Test Case: